 3. After the 4 hours of darkness, melatonin secretion increases and this allows plasma leptin to enter the hypothalamus if we are sensitive to its receptor.
 If we are resistant, this process can no longer occur.
 Once leptin enters and binds to its receptors, it affects the lateral hypothalamic tracts to immediately send a second messenger signal to the thyroid to signal it to up-regulate thyroid function and efficiency.
 This specifically is how we can raise our basal metabolic rate when we are leptin sensitive.
 The leptin receptor is an electron accountant.
 These coupled events, matched with leptin’s actions peripherally in muscles, occur at the UCP3 sites to burn fat as we sleep at a higher basal metabolic rate.
 Energy added to the system changes how the biochemistry actually works by compliant design mechanisms.
 This is a macroscopic quantum effect in sleep.
 This means electron chain transport does not make ATP as usual, but electrons are still reducing oxygen.
 ATP is not made because the ATPase loses its ability to rotate within the inner mitochondrial membrane.

-The reduced temperature induced by melatonin in sleep is needed for Central Nervous System autophagic repair for another less well known reason.
-The lowered temperature sets the stage for the biologic quantum effects to be optimal on neuron microtubules that facilitate learning and neuronal spouting that occur brain wide.
-This is why if you don’t sleep well you feel badly and your performance suffers the next few days on tasks.
+The reduced temperature induced by melatonin in sleep is needed for Central Nervous System autophagic repair for another less well-known reason.
+The lowered temperature sets the stage for the biologic quantum effects to be optimal on neuron microtubules that facilitate learning and neuronal spouting that occur brain-wide.
+This is why if you don’t sleep well you feel bad and your performance suffers in the next few days on tasks.
 Research also shows your learning is severely impaired.
-This is tied to breakdown of cell membrane electron transfer to microtubules.
+This is tied to a breakdown of cell membrane electron/proton transfer to microtubules.
 The mechanism involves alteration of small proteins connected to the cell membrane of neurons.
 This is why we monitor truck drivers and airline pilots sleep and wake cycles by law!
-Moreover, in hospitalized patients or the elderly when this occurs, it sets the stage for the appearance of acute onset delirium.
+Moreover, for hospitalized patients or the elderly when this occurs, it sets the stage for the appearance of acute onset delirium.
 We see this often in hospitalized patients who can not sleep well in ICU’s.
 Acute delirium states very much look the same as chronic sleep deprivation patients we see clinically as well.

 4. Simultaneously, while sleep is rebuilding our cellular terroir (think levee one), the immune system is also undergoing autophagic repair……..that is another reason why the temperature has to fall.
-Usually, when temperature rises, it causes immune function to stimulate its response by inducing fever, caused by stress and infections.
+Usually, when the temperature rises, it causes the immune function to stimulate its response by inducing fever, caused by stress and infections.
 This “turning on”, deplete our immune system of its reserves by depleting us of electrons.
 Dropping our temperature as we sleep allows us to repair it.
-During sleep this is when the body retools our immunity to function optimally the next day by engaging a process called autophagy to recycle mis folded proteins.
+During sleep, this is when the body retools our immunity to function optimally the next day by engaging a process called autophagy to recycle misfolded proteins.
 What controls this entire orchestra of hormonal regulation?
-Its all leptin mediated, and the brain is the master receptive organ to its function because of how it accounts for the ratio of protons to electrons.
+Its all leptin-mediated, and the brain is the master receptive organ to its function because of how it accounts for the ratio of protons to electrons.

 5. In children, OSA is associated with ADH release from the posterior pituitary.